 Some foods commonly contain bacteria or other organisms that can be harmful to you or your baby.
 Some may not make you sick, but could cause birth defects or other problems for your baby.
-Raw or undercooked meat, eggs, fish, sushi, or poultry should not be eaten during pregnancy.
-Some soft cheeses such as brie or feta cheese made with unpasteurized milk should be avoided.
+Raw or undercooked meat, fish, sushi, or poultry should not be eaten during pregnancy.
+Most soft cheeses such as brie or feta cheese are prohibited as well.
 Detailed guidelines on foods to avoid are listed in the section on Eating Well During Pregnancy that is part of this packet.
 Please be sure to read this information.
 Ask your provider any questions you may have.